btford/mary-poppins/README.md

 ## Uninstall

-Uninstalling turns off and removes the Github hook.
+Uninstall disables and removes the Github hook.
-You can disable it by running the following:
+You can uninstall by running the following:

 ```shell
 robo-friend remove